yuri-almeid/yuri-almeid/README.md

 ### Hi there, I'm [Yuri][pwebsite] 👋

-- 🔭 I’m currently working on a [Liberty Clube Website][website]!
+- I’m currently working on a [Liberty Clube Website][website]!
-- 🌱 I’m currently learning Artificial Intelligence
+- I’m currently learning Artificial Intelligence
-- 👯 I’m looking to collaborate with other content creators and develop my skills
+- I’m looking to collaborate with other content creators and develop my skills
-- ⚡ Fun fact: I like to forge some knives

 ### Connect with me: